David Fletcher, MD, MPH, FACOEM

 Matt Dillon, Executive Vice President, brings 20 years of diverse experience in finance and management in a variety of settings, including governmental bodies and the insurance industry.
 He is a 1992 graduate of Eastern Illinois University in Business and Accounting.

 Matt is a member of the Society for Human Resource Management (SHRM) and is working on upgrading HR functions with more automation of on-boarding and employee time management.
 In addition, Matt is about to embark on obtaining an Executive Healthcare Leadership Certificate training program from Cornell University.

 In addition to his SafeWorks responsibilities, Mr. Dillon serves as Property Manager for Dr. Fletcher’s wife’s real estate holdings, Casey Coon Real Estate, LLC, and also manages Dr. Fletcher’s two real estate ventures; Illinois Land Restoration and Stewardship.
 LLC and 812 Illinois Properties, LLC, which includes the 7-acre 217 Medical Center campus on North Market Street in Champaign, ripe for development.

-Matt lives with 10-year-old son James in Homer, where he also serves as the elected Supervisor/Treasurer for South Homer Township.
+Matt lives with son, James, in Homer, where he also serves as the elected Supervisor/Treasurer for South Homer Township.
 He is an avid pool player of local renown, and enjoys competing at both the local and national level when he can.

 Tonya Trice serves as the Operations Director, for both SafeWorks Illinois and 217 Immediate Care organizations.

 Bringing 11 years of occupational health experience to the organization, Tonya joined the SafeWorks Illinois organization in 2012 after spending two years in Family Medicine in Rockford, Illinois.
 Her responsibilities range from managing building operations to negotiating contracts to managing the organization’s electronic health record system.
 She has helped develop many of the processes that streamline patient care for all of our patients and employers.